Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 layout: cca_wiki
 ---

-Minecraft 1.20.5 brought some rather large changes impacting Cardinal Components API, prompting a few breaking changes.
+Minecraft 1.20.5 has been quite the deal in terms of technical changes.
+With networking and item NBT being completely redone, Cardinal Components API had to adapt - prompting several breaking changes.

+This page details the main changes in the 6.0.0 update, and how to deal with them.

+Note that the 6.0.0 update is not completely done yet, and therefore this page may be amended before the full release.
+{:.admonition.admonition-warning.admonition-icon}

 ## Package migration

-The root package has changed from `dev.onyxstudios` to `org.ladysnake`.
+This new major version has brought the opportunity to update the library's maven group and package, from `dev.onyxstudios` to `org.ladysnake`.
-You can migrate quickly by using your IDE's global search feature - here are the instructions for Intellij Idea:
+You can migrate imports quickly by using your IDE's global search feature - here are the instructions for Intellij Idea:

 1. press <kbd><kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd></kbd> (or <kbd><kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd></kbd> on MacOS) to open the global replace window
    - make sure the "Regex" option (the `.*` button to the right of the search field) is *disabled*